astorDev/confi/providers/dotnet/article/index.md

 }
 ```

-We'll need to setup a timer running every one-tenth of a second, executing the `Load` method and writing a possibly occurred exception to the console:
+We'll need to set a timer running every one-tenth of a second, executing the `Load` method, and writing a possibly occurred exception to the console:

 ```cs
 SafeTimer.RunNowAndPeriodically(